brunoborges/toml-schema/README.md

 If `allowedvalues` does not match the conditions of `minlength`, `maxlength`, `minvalue` and `maxvalue`, the parser must throw an error indicating that the TOML Schema is malformed.

-If `arraytype` is `any`, then any data type can be used and mixed together.
+If `arraytype` is not defined, then the type of array elements is `any`, and any data type can be used and mixed together.

 If `type` is `array` and `arraytype` is of type `array`, then automatically any data type can be used and mixed together.

-#### Table Sequence
+#### Sequence of Elements for Dynamic Keys

-One can set an element as a `table-sequence` for when there is a need to have multiple childs (tables) that repeat a structure with a set of defined properties, and have dymamic, user-provided table headers (suffix).
-A `table-sequence` is also a `table` and may have simple properties.
+One can set an element of type `sequence` for when there is a need to have multiple childs with dymamic, user-provided keys or table headers.

+A `sequence` is also a `table` and, therefore, it may have nested, schema-restricted key-value pairs of simple types.

-A `table-sequence` requires a `typeref` definition of the structure to be repeated.
-Each child must be givven a key.
+A `sequence` requires a type definition of the child elements.
+Each child must be given a unique key in the TOML document.

+The types allowed in a sequence may be defined with **only one** of the following attributes:

+ - `typeof`: a single type.
+Parser must validate against this type.
+ - `oneof`: one type of a provided array of types.
+Only one type must return `true` in the validation.
+Parser must throw an error if more than one type is valid for the input.
+ - `anyof`: any type of a provided array of types.
+Parser stops validating at the first return of a `true` validation.
+Parser should throw an error if input is not valid for any type.

+__Validation__:

-The below example shows a table `servers` that is a `table-sequence`.
+The below example shows a table `servers` that is a `sequence`.
 Each server must be given a key, and follow the defined structure of `types.serverType`.
+A server may also have a DNS table with user-provided key names.

 TOML:
 ```toml